calebuharrison/CrystGLFW-Guides/deep-dive/window/creating-a-window/window-hints.md

 There are a number of constraints that can be placed on a `Window` and its context at the time of its creation.
 It is highly recommended that you read the [GLFW documentation's section on window hints](http://www.glfw.org/docs/latest/window_guide.html#window_hints) to gain an understanding of what each option does.

 `CrystGLFW` requires that hints be placed in a `Hash` that is then passed to the window initializer.
-Although the documentation linked above provides helpful descriptions of each option, the table below should be referenced for how to construct your `Hash`:
+Although the documentation linked above provides helpful descriptions of each option, the table below should be referenced for how to construct your `Hash` while using `CrystGLFW`:

 | Hint Label | Default Value | Supported Values |
 | ---------- | ------------- | ---------------- |